 nutmeg, salt, white pepper to taste

-for the filling: 1-2 rolls or white bread
+For the filling: 1-2 wheat rolls, white or dark bread or Backerbsen

 60 g Butter